DaraCarrigan/noname/README.md

-The Dutch East India Company (VOC), founded in 1602, was one of the world's first multinational corporations and played a central role in global trade, particularly in the spice trade with Asia.
+The global economy of the 19th century was characterized by the expansion of colonial empires, with European powers competing for territorial control, resources, and markets in Africa, Asia, and the Americas.